 15 Waterloo Place, Sunderland , England

-as a pleasant surprise when it turned out to have the subject’s name – Mawson W. Parker - inscribed on the back.
+a pleasant surprise when it turned out to have the subject’s name – Mawson W. Parker - inscribed on the back.

 have been the case had he possessed a more common moniker.

 census of 1891 shows the family as having moved to the nearby town of Monkwearmouth and residing at 14 Dock Street.
 The younger Mawson received his primary education at the

-Bishopwearmouth Infants School being enrolled on 21 November, 1882.
+Bishopwearmouth Infants School being enrolled on 21 November 1882.

 No service records have turned up relating to Mawson Parker’s service in the Anglo-Boer War.
-The only solid evidence is this photograph and the medal rolls for the Queen’s South
+The only solid evidence is this photograph and the medal rolls for the Queen’s

 14 Dock Street, Monkwearmouth.

-Additionally Parker appears to be outfitted for mounted duty in the photograph – he wears a pattern 1901 bandolier – and many members of the ILI joined various mounted units when the ILI was disbanded in June 1901.
+replacement?
+Additionally Parker appears to be possibly outfitted for mounted duty in the photograph and wears a pattern 1903 bandolier so this photograph seems to postdate the end

+of the Anglo-Boer War.
+Many members of the ILI joined various mounted units when the ILI was disbanded in June 1901.
 If Mawson parker did transfer to a mounted corps – which

 Parker returned home after being discharged and married Mary Eleanor Burnand in 1905.
 The couple had three children: Hilda (b.
 1906), Arthur (b.
 1907) and Walter (b.
 1908).
-In
+In 1911

-1911 the Parker family was living at 4 Guildford Street in Sunderland and Parker was employed as a provision merchant.
+the Parker family was living at 4 Guildford Street in Sunderland and Parker was employed as a provision merchant.

 Mawson Watson Parker disappears from the local records not long afterward so I decided to do a wider search.
-Parker had a sister – Margaret Annie – who had moved to Australia so
+Parker had a sister – Margaret Annie – who had moved to Australia so I

 researched records down under and while not turning up anything in Australia did find an entry in the New Zealand Army WWI Reserve Rolls, 1916-1917 which listed one Mawson

 |Above: The reverse side of Mawson Parker's photograph showing the identifying inscription.